bchmnn/bchmnn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working my Portfolio Website and an App
+- 🔭 I’m currently working on my Portfolio Website and an App
 - 🌱 I’m currently learning JS, TS, React, Dart/Flutter ... upcoming Rust
 - 👯 I’m looking to collaborate on anything that is of interest
 - 🤔 I’m looking for help with nothing